El Calafate: Attractions

+For a variety of trekking tours, tourists often travel to the nearby town of El Chaltén, considered the National Trekking Capital.

 Interesting facts

 The most recent World Altitude Gliding record of 22,657 m (74,333 ft) was set near El Calafate on 2 September 2018 by Jim Payne and Tim Gardner in the new Perlan 2 glider (with pressurised cabin).

-A previous gliding altitude record of 15,460 m (50,722 feet) was set near El Calafate on 30 August 2006 by Steve Fossett and Einar Enevoldson in their 'Perlan' high altitude research glider.
+A previous gliding altitude record of 15,460 m (50,722 feet) was set near El Calafate on 29 August 2006 by Steve Fossett and Einar Enevoldson in their 'Perlan' high altitude research glider.
 This record has been certified by the Fédération Aéronautique Internationale.

 The town was on the path of the total solar eclipse of July 11, 2010, occurring just before sunset.

 El Calafate was featured in the Top Gear Patagonia Special, in which the presenters drove from Bariloche to Ushuaia.